-- shares of our common stock, par value \$0.01 per share; - shares of our preferred stock, par value \$0.01 per share; - depositary shares representing entitlement to all rights and preferences of fractions of shares of preferred stock of a specified class or series and represented by depositary receipts; - warrants to purchase shares of common stock, preferred stock or depositary shares; or - · rights to purchase common stock or preferred stock.
+- shares of our common stock, par value \$0.01 per share; - shares of our preferred stock, par value \$0.01 per share; - depositary shares representing entitlement to all rights and preferences of fractions of shares of our preferred stock of a specified class or series and represented by depositary receipts; - · debt securities; - · warrants to purchase our common stock, preferred stock, depositary shares or debt securities; or - rights to purchase our common stock or preferred stock.

-We refer to the common stock, preferred stock, depositary shares, warrants and rights, collectively, as the "securities" in this prospectus.
+We refer to the common stock, preferred stock, depositary shares, debt securities, warrants and rights, collectively, as the "securities" in this prospectus.